This article is reviewed & updated annually by Wego’s editorial team to ensure that the content is up to date & accurate.

 Vrindavan

-Located some 15 km away, Vrindavan is where Lord Krishna grew up.
+Located some 15 km away, Vrindavan is the place Lord Krishna grew up.
 Today, there are over 4000 temples in Vrindavan.
-It is also in the forests of Vrindavan where Krishna had played around with the gopis and Radha and performed Ras Leela (romantic dance).
+It is also in the forests of Vrindavan where Krishna had played around with the gopis and Radha and performed his Ras Leela.
 Celebrations in the town commence 10 days before the lord’s birth date.
 The entire town is lit up throughout this period, with temples being adorned and Ras Leela being performed everywhere.

 Dwarka